DevBrightMinds/accenture/README.md

 Please assure that you have nodejs installed - if not download and install now
 # Getting Started
 TODO:
+1. Open the api directory first, configure and run it as per the guidelines
-1. Open this project on your preferred editor - say vscode
+2. Open this project on your preferred editor - say vscode
-2. Open the CMD either from vscode or by clicking your start menu and search for CMD - and make sure pointing to this project directory
+3. Open the CMD either from vscode or by clicking your start menu and search for CMD - and make sure pointing to this project directory
-3. Once CMD is running, run the 'npm install' to install the packages that make up this app
+4. Once CMD is running, run the 'npm install' to install the packages that make up this app
-4. Now, run 'npm start' to launch the project locally
+5. Now, run 'npm start' to launch the project locally

 # Additional Notes